 The 16/8 method is one of the easiest methods to follow.
 It includes skipping breakfast and only eating within an eight hour time period.
 For example, on the 16/8 method, you would eat your calories from 1 pm until 9 pm and then fast for the remaining 16 hours of the day.

 On the eat-stop-eat plan, you fast for two days out of the week.
 For example, you would not eat for one whole day after eating tonight’s dinner.
-After the day of fasting, you would pick back up with your eating as normal the following day.
+After one whole day of fasting, you would pick back up with your eating as normal the following day.

 If you want to learn more about this specific way of fasting to drop your excess 5 -10 pounds, check out Brad Pilon’s Eat Stop Eat method here!